Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Methodology

 In the simulations, one starts with random configuration (of $f-$electrons) at high temperature and then the temperature is ramped down slowly until a stable ground state is obtained at very low temperature.
 Then this ground state configuration is chosen as the initial configuration for a particular finite temperature.
 For a fixed finite temperature a large number of Monte Carlo steps are carried out to make the system reach the equilibrium.
 We have observed that around $1000$ Monte Carlo steps are sufficient for this.
 Then the ensemble average of the thermodynamic quantity of interest is calculated on next ($\sim 4000$) Monte Carlo steps.
 Now an important question arises whether the system has reached equilibrium or not.
 To ensure this we rerun the simulation starting from two different initial configurations; firstly from a fully ordered configuration of $f-$electrons and secondly from random configuration of $f-$ electrons.
 After a certain number of Monte Carlo steps (around 1000 steps) the internal energies for both the cases approach same value.
 This implies that the system has reached equilibrium.
 A similar approach was earlier employed in the study of phase transitions in FKM on a square lattice~\cite{maska,vries}.

-In order to determine the type of phase transition, we have calculated temperature dependence of the charge susceptibility $\chi$ and the specific heat $C_{v}$.
+We have calculated temperature dependence of the charge susceptibility $\chi$ and the specific heat $C_{v}$.
 The $\chi$ and $C_v$ are calculated by the fluctuation-dissipation theorem (FDT).
 The $\chi$ is related through the FDT to the first order variance of the density-density correlation function~\cite{maska}, given as,

 where $\langle \dots \rangle$ represent average over different configurations.
 The $\textrm{g}_n$ is the density-density correlation function defined as,

 where $\omega(\textbf{r}_{i})=\omega_{i}$, $\hat{a}_{x}$ and $\hat{a}_{y}$ are the unitary vectors along the x and y directions respectively (here we assumed lattice constant as unity).